hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

   defaults to "true".

 * `privileged` (boolean) - Specifies whether to execute the shell script as a privileged user or not (`sudo`).
 By default this is "true".
-This has no effect for Windows guests.
+Windows guests use a scheduled task to run as a true administrator without the WinRM limitations.

 * `upload_path` (string) - Is the remote path where the shell script will be uploaded to.
 The script is uploaded as the SSH user over SCP, so this